aav7fl/website/_posts/2022-07-01-doorbell-alerts.md

   width: 800
 alt: Original doorbell to the house
 published: true
-tag: "small project"
+tag: "medium project"
 description: "Transforming our existing doorbells to send alerts through Home Assistant when someone rings."
 ---

 For the last year I've been retrofitting tech into our home.
-Our house is the epitome of luxury featuring such things like a ragged carpeted wall to promote sound deadening.
+Our house is the epitome of luxury featuring a ragged carpeted wall to promote sound deadening.
 Due to this ingenious addition, it's difficult to hear things like the doorbell while we're watching TV or in a meeting.

 How do we solve this? ~~Take out the carpeted wall and make the doorbell louder~~. **NO**.
 We make the doorbell _smart_ 🧠 and take pride it doing it ourselves!